ertdfgcvb/MovingType/README.txt

    frames should not exceed a height of 256px.

 -------------------------------------------------------------------------------
-Future
+To do

+ - Asynchronous image loader with progress indicator
-A WebGL port is planned (maybe)
+ - A WebGL port is planned (maybe)

 -------------------------------------------------------------------------------
 Author: